2 Introduction to R

 You’ll see a bunch of response fly by in the Console.
 It’s probably all fine unless it ends the last response with an error.

-If you are using the RStudio IDE app on your computer, you only have to do this install.packages() move once.
+If you are using the RStudio IDE app on your computer, you only have to use install.packages() on each package once.
 However, if you are using the online posit.cloud version of RStudio, you’ll have to do this for each new project because each project is a new virtual computer.
 I’ve included a posit.cloud cheetsheet here

 OK, we’re done with all the computer setup.
 Let’s get to work.